CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

     SELECT CONCAT(s.studentAlias, '@contoso.edu') AS email FROM students s WHERE s.enrollmentYear = 2015
     ```

+    > To get the school-issued e-mail address, we will need to concatenate the ``@contoso.edu`` string to the end of each alias.
+We can perform this action using the ``CONCAT`` built-in function.

 1. Click the **Execute Query** button in the query tab to run the query.

-1. In the **Results** pane, observe the results of your query.
+In the **Results** pane, observe the results of your query.

-    > This query should have returned a JSON array containing the e-mail address of students in the particular collection.

 1. In the *query editor*, replace the current query with the following query:

     ```sql
-    SELECT VALUE CONCAT(s.studentAlias, '@contoso.edu') FROM students s WHERE s.enrollmentYear = 2014
+    SELECT VALUE CONCAT(s.studentAlias, '@contoso.edu') FROM students s WHERE s.enrollmentYear = 2015
     ```

+    > In most client-side applications, you likely would only need an array of strings as opposed to an array of objects.
+We can use the ``VALUE`` keyword here to flatten our result set.

 1. Click the **Execute Query** button in the query tab to run the query.

-1. In the **Results** pane, observe the results of your query.
+In the **Results** pane, observe the results of your query.

 ### Task IV: Projecting Query Results

+**

 1. In the *query editor*, replace the current query with the following query: